navin-moorthy/Pico-CTF-2017-Write-Up/master/choose/README.md

 **Points:** 175
 **Description:**

->Another message encrypted with RSA.
-It looks like some parameters are missing.
-Can you still decrypt it?
-[Message](clue.txt)
+Unhappy that you can't choose which enemies to fight?
+[Choose](https://webshell2017.picoctf.com/static/b1b96f912d40344f5f1f0bb5d3a8f7b4/choose) your own adventure!
+[Source](https://webshell2017.picoctf.com/static/b1b96f912d40344f5f1f0bb5d3a8f7b4/choose.c).
+Connect on shell2017.picoctf.com:43651.
+ASLR is not enabled.

 **Hint:**

->Is there some way to create a multiple of p given the values you have?
+An assumption made in the code is wrong.
+Which assumption, and what does it allow you to do?

-Fermat's Little Theorem may be helpful
+## Write-up

-## Write-upThe vulnerability was a wrong assumption that a group of structs were the same size in memory.
+The vulnerability was a wrong assumption that a group of structs were the same size in memory.
 Specifically, the programmer assumed that these structs were the same size (`0x14 bytes`):

 ```
 #define ENEMNAMELEN 12